agn-wita/password-generator/README.md

 # password-generator
  After clicking the button program generates two passwords.
 Both passwords are made of randomly selected characters.
 Characters are taken from the defined array

+HTML elements
+title, subtitle, button with CTA, 2 fields with randomly generated passwords

+JavaScript challenges:
+- constat array with different characters to select by the program
+- click function to run the program after interaction with button
+- Math.random to generate characters
+- Math.floor
+- loop for to run the code 15 times